foxthefox/yamaha-yxc-nodejs/README.md

 [![NPM](https://nodei.co/npm/iobroker.yamaha-yxc-nodejs.png?downloads=true)](https://npmjs.org/package/yamaha-yxc-nodejs)

-A node module to control your yamaha MusicCast devices (inspired by yamaha-nodejs).
+A node module to control your Yamaha MusicCast devices (inspired by yamaha-nodejs).
 This module uses the Yamaha Extended Control protocol.
-It should be passible to control loudspeakers, soundbars etc.
+It should be possible to control loudspeakers, soundbars etc.
 Tested with WX-010 and YSP-1600.

 ### Install